 Are you ready to upgrade your iPhone but confused about which one to get?
 In 2017, Apple launched three incredible new iPhone models – the iPhone 8, iPhone 8 Plus, and iPhone X (pronounced “Ten”).
 All of them amazing – especially for us mobile photographers.
 In this article, we compare the iPhone 8 vs iPhone 8 Plus vs iPhone X camera features.
 Discover which iPhone camera is best for you and your photography needs.

-Would you like to compare the cameras on new 2018 iPhones?
-Click here to discover the amazing iPhone XS camera features.
-Click here to see a comparison of iPhone XS vs iPhone XS Max camera.
+Would you like to compare the cameras on new 2019 iPhones?
+Click here to discover the amazing new iPhone 11 camera features.

 Single vs Dual Lens

 All three iPhones have a 12MP camera behind each of their rear-facing lenses.

 The iPhone 8 camera has a single wide angle lens.
 But, like the iPhone 7 Plus, the iPhone 8 Plus camera and the iPhone X camera have two rear-facing lenses.
 One lens is the standard wide angle lens.
 The other is a 2X telephoto lens which allows you to capture high-quality zoomed-in images without resorting to digital zoom.